Interning in 5 Easy Steps

-There are 100s of opportunities ranging from government agencies to nonprofits to private businesses that rely on interns in Washington, DC.
-NYU Washington, DC is routinely offered positions for our students.
-These special relationships, as well as information pertaining to internships can be found on our DC HUB.
+There are 100s of opportunities ranging from government agencies to non-profits to private businesses that rely on interns in Washington, DC.
+NYU Washington, DC is routinely offering positions for students.

 Be sure to reflect on your options when considering internship placements.
 How will each placement move you towards your career goals?
 What placement would best build your network?
 What do you want to take away from your internship?